jeremyriverain/cmsbundle/README.md

 Warning
 =======

-The project is not stable yet.
-So be careful and don't use it for production usage, unless you are adventurous!
+This project is not stable at all.
+In fact, the bundle is very helpful in my proper workflow, to build websites faster.
+It extracts my own logic when I build some admin dashboard and it is very opinionated and probably not convenient for your usage.
+Despite this warning, if you want to use it anyway, copy it and make your own bundle based on that!

 Installation
 ============